chrismckelt/chrismckelt.github.io/_posts/posts/2008-08-07-active-record-and-fake-in-memory-repositories-in-test-driven-development.md

 - SeededRepositoryFakesCountTest – test to ensure the SeededRepositoryFakes are filled
 - SuperHeroSeed – class that reads from the binary file

-Download the above sample and run the tests to see this all in action.